skimindex Processing Model

 Execution happens here; the next Data object is files_data([out_file]).

-DIRECTORY or FILE output with directory
+DIRECTORY or FILE output with output

-fn(data, step_dir, dry_run=dry_run)
+fn(data, output_dir, dry_run=dry_run)

 The brick creates the directory, writes its files, and returns a Data object.

-Without directory (temporary)
+Without output (temporary)

 - STREAM: the step is chained without executing (no intermediate file).